 You don’t want your kid to walk through life tuning the world out, but you also refuse to drive them anywhere with Kidz Bop 32 on repeat.
-This is why headphones for kids are a vital piece of parenting tech.
+This is why kids headphones are a vital piece of parenting tech.
 Unlike adult headphones, however, these pint-sized versions are designed to protect young ears from the potential damage of loud music by limiting volume to around 85 decibels — the recommended listening level according to health experts.
 Many are also foldable, come in fun colors or adorned with graphics, and boast kid-friendly features like inputs that allow them to share what they’re listening to with friends.
 While there are plenty of wireless headphones for kids, Bluetooth headphones for kids, and noise-canceling headphones for kids on the market, and these are 10 of the most highly reviewed.

 Puro Sound Labs BT2200

 Between the “studio-grade audio quality” and the noise-canceling headphones design that drowns out 82 percent of background sounds, get ready to be frustrated every time you call your kids to dinner.
 There is good news: The volume has that 85 dB restrictor and the battery only lasts 18 hours.
 So they’ll definitely be down for breakfast.
 They also fit little ears as young as two-and-a half.

 LilGadgets Connect+ Headphones

 Music is one of the few things that kids actually like to share, and LilGadgets lets them daisy chain headphones together to form one giant kindie conga line.
-The foldable headphones for kids come in five colors and have a max volume of 93 dB (still safe, but designed to overcome car and air travel noise).
+The foldable kids headphones come in five colors and have a max volume of 93 dB (still safe, but designed to overcome car and air travel noise).
 There is one curious feature: An inline mic that let’s your 2- to 7-year-old make important hands-free calls to — grandma?